Bianca Maria Visconti

-Bianca Maria Visconti (31 March 1425 – 28 October 1468) was Duchess of Milan from 1450 to 1468 by marriage to Francesco I Sforza.
-She was regent of Marche during the absence of her spouse in 1448.
-She served as Regent of the Duchy of Milan during the illness of her spouse in 1462, as well as in 1466, between the death of her spouse and until her son, the new Duke, who was absent, was able to return to Milan to assume power.
+Bianca Maria Visconti (31 March 1425 – 28 October 1468), also known as Bianca Maria Sforza or Blanca Maria, was Duchess of Milan from 1450 to 1468 by marriage to Francesco I Sforza.

+She acted as regent of the Marche during her husband's absence in 1448.
+She also served as regent of the Duchy of Milan in 1462, during his illness, and again in 1466 between his death and the return of their son—the new Duke of Milan—who was absent at the time.

 Biography

 Early years

-Born near Settimo Pavese, Bianca Maria was the illegitimate daughter of Filippo Maria Visconti, Duke of Milan and last of the Visconti rulers, and Agnese del Maino.
-Agnese was the daughter of Ambrogio del Maino, a Milanese nobleman and ducal questore.
-Agnese served as Lady-in-Waiting to Filippo's wife, Beatrice di Tenda.
-The couple had a second daughter, called Caterina Maria or Lucia Maria, also born in Settimo in 1426, but she died shortly after her birth.
+Bianca Maria was born near Settimo Pavese as the illegitimate daughter of Filippo Maria Visconti, Duke of Milan and the last ruler of the Visconti dynasty, and his mistress Agnese del Maino.
+Agnese was the daughter of Ambrogio del Maino, a Milanese nobleman and ducal questore, and served as lady-in-waiting to Filippo's wife, Beatrice di Tenda.
+The couple had a second daughter, named Caterina Maria or Lucia Maria, who was also born in Settimo in 1426 but died shortly after birth.

-When she was six months old, Bianca Maria and her mother were sent to a castle in Abbiate, where a rich residence had been established for the two of them.
-The Duke spent much of his time in Abbiategrasso, where he was impressed by Bianca Maria's strong character.
+When Bianca Maria was six months old, her father sent her and Agnese to a castle in Abbiate, where a luxurious residence was prepared for them.
+The Duke frequently visited them there and was reportedly impressed by his daughter's strong character.

-Bianca Maria spent her childhood and adolescence in Abbiategrasso, where she received a humanist education.
-The Ducal library contained a wide variety of works: Latin classics, narrative texts in Provençal and French, scientific and didactical works, as well as texts in Italian and volgare, mainly by Tuscan authors.
-Both Bianca and her father were passionate hunters and lovers of horses.
+Bianca Maria spent her childhood and adolescence in Abbiategrasso, receiving a humanist education.
+The ducal library housed a wide array of texts, including Latin classics, narrative works in Provençal and French, scientific and didactic treatises, as well as works in Italian and volgare—mostly by Tuscan authors.
+Both she and her father were passionate about hunting and shared a love of horses.